 MXL V67N

-The V67N is MXL’s newest pencil condenser mic.
-It is a transformer-coupled version of the company’s 603S/604 FET condensers.
-It ships with omni and cardioid capsules.
+The V67N is a small-diaphragm condenser with a transformer-coupled circuit.
+It ships with interchangeable omni and cardioid capsules.

 The V67N comes with a mic clip (p/n MXL H-03), a micro-fiber cleaning cloth, and two interchangeable capsules (omni and cardioid).
 A suspension shockmount (p/n MXL-41-603) is available separately.